Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

 ### Generate an image caption for an image URL

-This example is similar to the above, expect it calls the `analyze` method and provides a [publicly accessible image URL](https://aka.ms/azsdk/image-analysis/sample.jpg) instead of a file name.
+This example is similar to the above, except it calls the `analyze` method and provides a [publicly accessible image URL](https://aka.ms/azsdk/image-analysis/sample.jpg) instead of a file name.

 ```java imports-caption-url-snippet
 import com.azure.ai.vision.imageanalysis.ImageAnalysisOptions;